binux/pyspider/docs/tutorial/HTML-and-CSS-Selector.md

 * by following next page, you can traverse all of the movies.
 * list sorted by last updated time would be a great help to get latest movies.

-By looking around on the index page of [IMDb], I found this:
+By looking around at the index page of [IMDb], I found this:

 ![IMDb front page](imgs/tutorial_imdb_front.png)